How Long Is Coast Guard Boot Camp

 uniform issuance

 Week 1 begins with the induction process, a critical transition phase where recruits are officially welcomed into the U.S. Coast Guard.
-This initial stage is focused on administrative procedures and acclimatizing to military life.
+The initial stage is focused on administrative procedures and acclimatizing to military life.

 Recruits are required to complete essential paperwork, which includes filling out medical forms, verifying identification, and completing various legal documents.